How to Avoid Miscommunication in Business Text Messaging

 Text message miscommunication tips for businesses

-There are many benefits of using SMS for business – as a communication channel, it's impactful, direct and gets fantastic results.
-However, it's important to be mindful of when to communicate via text messaging, and when you're better off sending an email or speaking to customers on the phone.
+There are many benefits of texting for business – as a communication channel, it's impactful, direct, and gets fantastic results.
+However, it's important to be mindful of when to communicate via text messaging and when you're better off sending an email or speaking to customers on the phone.

-• When you need to communicate detailed or lengthy information.
+• When you need to communicate detailed or lengthy information such as newsletters.

-When you do send out business texts, there are several ways to ensure you convey the right tone of voice.
-Ensure you do the following before hitting send:
+When you do send out business texts, there are several ways to ensure you convey your message clearly.
+Here are some tips on how to avoid miscommunication through texting.

 1. Use concise, straightforward language

 Considering the two language style extremes mentioned earlier, try to aim for somewhere in the middle.
-Leave out acronyms and abbreviations as these can cause confusion (unless you're targeting a young, hip audience).
+Leave out uncommon acronyms and abbreviations, as these can cause confusion (unless you're exclusively targeting a young, hip audience).
 Opt for full sentences, but consider informal language so that the tone of voice doesn't appear unfriendly.

 2. Proofread your message

-Always read over your message content before you send it.
-Check for typos in particular, because incorrect spelling looks unprofessional and distracts from the information you need to relay.
+Always read over your message content before you send it to avoid texting miscommunication.
+Check for typos in particular because incorrect spelling looks unprofessional and distracts from the information you need to relay.
+Also, your audience might feel they're not important enough for you to spend time proofreading the messaging you send them.

 An exclamation point says a lot about a word or sentence.
 It can show excitement, surprise, happiness or anger – use it as a tool for setting the right tone.
 See how switching out the full stop for the exclamation mark adds excitement and urgency to this sentence?